 This article describes how you can roll out an OS update to an Azure virtual machine scale set without any downtime.
 In this context, an OS update involves changing the version or SKU of the OS or changing the URI of a custom image.
 Updating without downtime means updating virtual machines one at a time or in groups (such as one fault domain at a time) rather than all at once.
 By doing so, any virtual machines that are not being upgraded can keep running.

-To avoid ambiguity, let’s distinguish three types of OS update you might want to perform:
+To avoid ambiguity, let’s distinguish four types of OS update you might want to perform:

 - Changing the version or SKU of a platform image.
 For example, changing Ubuntu 14.04.2-LTS version from 14.04.201506100 to 14.04.201507060, or changing the Ubuntu 15.10/latest SKU to 16.04.0-LTS/latest.
 This scenario is covered in this article.